Cheap Thrills for the

 Otherwise, head to El Alberto, a small town a hundred miles of the U.S. border and far from Mexico City (or Ciudad Juarez.
 Don’t ask).
 That’s where you’ll find the unique Illegal Border Crossing Theme Park.
 You’ve read that right.
 It emulates the pioneering experience of those who pick the fruit and vegetables you buy at the Korean deli, all for a fraction of a dollar per day.

-In fact, with the draconian immigration legislation being enforced in border U.S. states, combined with our dismal economy, illegal border crossings may be destined to Mexican museums anyway.
+In fact, with the renewed draconian attitude toward immigration policy, which can become even worse if a certain candidate reaches the White House, illegal border crossings from the South may be bound to Mexican museums anyway.
 Who knows?
-Perhaps in a few years, it’ll be Americans who’ll have to struggle to cross the border undetected, in order to find jobs in Mexico.
+Perhaps in a few years, it’ll be Americans who’ll have to struggle to cross the border undetected, in order to find jobs in down there.
 Sweet revenge?
 We doubt Mexicans care about it either way.

 YOU DIRTY BEACH

-So we’re down to your very last resort: going to a daily resort, the nearest beach, almost out of desperation.
-Let’s get sand in unspeakable places of your body, wait to buy junk food at long concession stand lines, and generally being annoyed by the record heat, record humidity, record crowds, and record amounts of sun protection dripping and stinging your eyes.
+So we’re down to your very last resort: a day trip to the nearest beach, almost out of desperation.
+Let’s get sand in unspeakable places of your body, wait to buy grease burgers at long concession stand lines, and generally being annoyed by the record heat, record humidity, record crowds, and record amounts of sun protection dripping and stinging your eyes.

 Hey, keep it down, will ya?
 You promised everyone you wouldn’t be cranky, and it’s not even noon yet and you’ve already swear you’re going to kill little Guinny three times.
 Give the kid a break and try to forget the stats.
 What stats?
 The Natural Resources Defense Council‘s annual guide on water quality at ocean and Great Lake beaches around the U.S., of course.
-We should’ve told you to read about Tom and Kate instead.
+We should’ve told you to focus on Hill and Don instead.
 Our bad.

-Last year, for example, a report found that eight percent of samples it collected violated public health standards.
+In 2011, for example, a report found that eight percent of samples it collected violated public health standards.
 That means that you’d better check to make sure the beach you’re heading to is still open.
-After all, 2011 had the third-highest number of closures or advisories in over 20 years since the NRDC started collecting samples.
+After all, that was the year with the third-highest number of closures or advisories in over 20 years since the NRDC started collecting samples.

-And if your idea of ‘dirty beaches’ has something to do with medical waste or syringes and condoms left behind by drug-addicts, like in the U.S. beaches of the 1970s and 80s, well you’re not too far off.
-Except that now, that also means raw sewage and even debris that started to wash ashore recently, from last year’s earthquake in Japan.
+And if your idea of ‘dirty beaches’ has something to do with medical waste, syringes, or used condoms left behind by drug-addicts, like the good ol’ 1970s and 80s, well you’re not too far off either.
+Except that now, that also means raw sewage and even debris keep washing ashore since Japan’s Tõhoku earthquake and tsunami (no, we haven’t forgotten it).

 We don’t mean to belittle you, but don’t go on complaining about your city officials either, you bully, because it’s not their fault.
-Since last year, cities have been facing severe budget cuts, and some are even considering bankruptcy.
-We won’t go as far as repeating why is that, though, because we’d like to preserve our own necks from your rage, thank you very much.
+In the past decades, cities have faced severe budget cuts, with some going bankrupt and so on.
+We won’t push as for why is that, though, because we’d like our necks to remain exactly where they are, and away from your rage, thank you very much.

 GOING THE DISTANCE